 What agentic AI use cases work best for a B2B company building its first agent?

 For a first agentic AI use case, the best candidates are those where the Production Survival Pattern conditions are already in place, not those with the most apparent value.
 The two categories with the highest readiness rate across B2B organisations are content operations (because most organisations already have a documented production process) and finance reconciliation (because the matching logic is usually formalised, even if manual).
 Both offer clear decision boundaries, accessible data, and an obvious operational owner.
-Use cases that require the organisation to define a new process, structure new data, or agree decision boundaries it has not previously formalised are higher-risk first builds: the agent will not resolve the underlying readiness gap, it will expose it.
+Use cases that require the organisation to define a new process, structure new data, or agree decision boundaries not previously formalised are higher-risk first builds.
+The agent will not resolve the underlying readiness gap; it will expose it faster.

 How to assess whether your candidate use case is production-ready